 What does a Client Advocate do?

 A Client Advocate works to ensure that clients receive the best possible service and support.
-This role involves understanding client needs and concerns, and acting as a liaison between the client and the company.
-The Client Advocate listens to clients, addresses their issues, and works to find solutions that meet their needs.
-They strive to build strong relationships with clients, ensuring satisfaction and loyalty.
+This role involves understanding the needs and concerns of clients, communicating these to the appropriate teams, and following up to ensure issues are resolved.
+The Client Advocate acts as a liaison between the client and the company, ensuring that the client's voice is heard and their needs are met.
+They strive to build strong relationships with clients, fostering trust and loyalty.

 How to become a Client Advocate?